 There are many partners and sellers of Amazon.
 One of the large partners is Ingram Micro who is a large supply chain service provider themselves.
 Ingram Micro fulfills orders of electronic goods, computers, and other product categories partnering with Amazon.

 Their businesses are complementary to each other whereas they also can take competitive advantages from each other’s business.

 Amazon as a multi-tier supply chain

 Amazon is a multi-tier supply chain facility provider.
 In the ultimate dispatch process, Amazon basically involves multiple supply chain processes.

 - Shipping directly from Amazon’s own warehouse to the customers.

-- Shipping of goods originating from wholesaler and intermediary via Amazon.
+- Shipping of goods originating from wholesalers and intermediaries via Amazon.
 It can also be shipped directly to customers depending upon various factors.

 - Now, the fourth tier consists of sending products from manufacturers to the customers directly.

-Most important models sellers use to sell products on Amazon platform
+Most important models sellers use to sell products on the Amazon platform

 There are five most popular business models that sellers use to sell products on Amazon.
 Let’s discuss them one by one:

 Private Label: This is the most used model in the Amazon marketplace.
 Under the private label, sellers sell products of their choosing under their own brand.
 And the best part is work can be done from anywhere at any time.